zliucr/coach/README.md

 This repository is for the ACL-2020 paper: [Coach: A Coarse-to-Fine Approach for Cross-domain Slot Filling](path_to_the_arxiv_link).
 It contains the scripts for the coach framework and the baseline models [CT](https://arxiv.org/pdf/1707.02363.pdf) and [RZT](https://arxiv.org/pdf/1906.06870.pdf).

 This code has been written using PyTorch.
-If you use any source codes or ideas included in this repository for your work, please cite the following paper.
+If you use any source codes or ideas included in this repository for your work, please cite the following paper (Arxiv preprint version will be available soon).
 <pre>
 bibtext
 </pre>

 ## Abstract
 As an essential task in task-oriented dialog systems, slot filling requires extensive training data in a certain domain.
-However such data are not always available.
+However, such data are not always available.
-Hence, cross-domain slot filling naturally arises to cope with this data scarcity problem.
+Hence, cross-domain slot filling has naturally arisen to cope with this data scarcity problem.
 In this paper, we propose a Coarse-to-fine approach (Coach) for cross-domain slot filling.
-Our model first learns the general pattern of slot entities by detecting whether the tokens are slot entities or not.
+Our model first learns the general pattern of slot entities by detecting whether tokens are slot entities or not.
 It then predicts the specific types for the slot entities.
 In addition, we propose a template regularization approach to improve the adaptation robustness by regularizing the representation of utterances based on utterance templates.
 Experimental results show that our model significantly outperforms state-of-the-art approaches in slot filling.
 Furthermore, our model can also be applied to the cross-domain named entity recognition task, and it achieves better adaptation performance than other existing baselines.

 ## Coach Framework